 What exactly does boat burning have to do with business success, I hear you ask.

 Well, it’s time for a brief history lesson.

 Back in the early sixteenth century, Hernan Cortes (noted Spanish conquistador) was forging his way through Mexico in search of treasure, having convinced the Spanish government to order for 700 men and 11 ships.

 Months later, far from home, they arrive in Veracruz, where Cortes had his men unload the ships.
 As his men made their way onto dry land, they turned back towards the sea to witness all 11 ships roaring with flames.

 Cortes had ordered his ships burned to ensure that turning back wasn’t possible.
 Cortes had enacted a swift masterstroke – he had given his mission a sense of do or die, quite literally.

-Now, I don’t intend for this to be a direct comparison between success with business and marauding sixteenth century barbarians, but the point remains: You have to be commited to the point of burning your metaphorical boats.
+Now, I don’t intend for this to be a direct comparison between success with business and marauding sixteenth-century barbarians, but the point remains: You have to be committed to the point of burning your metaphorical boats.

 No one is going to make you good with business and filmmaking.
 No one is going to pray for your success; they’re too busy doing it for themselves!

 You have to want it for yourself to the point that you make plans to prevent yourself from turning back.